kafkaloader — Imports data from a Kafka message queue into the specified database table.

 Specifies one or more nodes of the database cluster where the records are to be inserted.
 You can specify servers as a network address or hostname, plus an optional port number.
-When specifying an IPv6 address, enclose the address (exclusive of the optional colon and port number) in square brackets.
 By default, kafkaloader attempts to connect to the default client port on the local system (localhost).
 To load data into a remote database, use the --host argument to specify one or more VoltDB servers the loader should connect to.
 Once kafkaloader connects to at least one cluster node, it will automatically connect to the other servers in the cluster.

 Specifies the target number of input errors before kafkaloader stops processing input.
 Once kafkaloader encounters the specified number of errors while trying to insert rows, it will stop reading input and end the process.

 The default maximum error count is 100.
 Since kafka import can be an persistent process, you can avoid having input errors cancel ongoing import by setting the maximum error count to zero, which means that the loader will continue to run no matter how many input errors are generated.

 Specifies the password to use when connecting to the database.
 You must specify a username and password if security is enabled for the database.
 If you specify a username with the --user argument but not the --password argument, VoltDB prompts for the password.
 This is useful when writing shell scripts because it avoids having to hardcode passwords as plain text in the script.